Google Cloud Platform

 See the full API documentation for complete details of the available GCP provider APIs.

 The GCP provider supports several options for providing access to Google Cloud credentials.
 See GCP setup page for details.

-The easiest way to start with GCP is to follow one of these examples:
+The easiest way to start with Pulumi for GCP is to follow the tutorial:

 - Google Cloud Functions: Create a serverless function

 - Google Kubernetes Engine: Create a GKE cluster and deploy an NGINX pod into it

 - Ruby on Rails on GKE and Google Cloud SQL: Containerized Ruby on Rails app using Google Cloud SQL PostgresSQL, GKE and Docker Hub.

 const gcp = require("@pulumi/gcp") const bucket = new gcp.storage.Bucket("my-bucket");

 You can find additional examples of using Google Cloud in the Pulumi examples repo.

 The following packages are available in packager managers: